dniel/traefik-forward-auth0/README.md

 >make sure to use the audience parameter in the authorization or token request
 >with the API identifier as the value of the parameter.

-To make sure you always get a valid JWT Access Token, you could add a default audience in Auth0 Account Settings.
+To make sure you always get a valid JWT Access Token, you could create an default API add the audience in Auth0 Account Settings.

 ### ForwardAuth-backend example configuration
 ```yaml